email2ify/friends/README.md

 ### Imagery

-* The images on this website are user uploaded from a free download website on Unplash.com- [click](https://unsplash.com/s/photos/wild-animal) and Pixel [click](https://www.pexels.com)
+* The images on this website are uploaded from a free download website on Unplash.com- [click](https://unsplash.com/s/photos/wild-animal) and Pixel [click](https://www.pexels.com)

 while the logo was on Logomaker [click](https://www.logomaker.com) and the Logo was modify and compress using Favicon [click](https://favicon.io/favicon-converter)